-MassCore is an extremely powerful Pyramix option.
+MassCoreTM is an extremely powerful Pyramix option.
 A truly deterministic real-time engine that does not rely on the Windows operating system.
 This avoids the inherent restrictions and latencies introduced by the operating system and allows the channel/track-count to be increased to an unprecedented level.
-Mass-Core is scalable from 16 to 384 Live I/O (768 simultaneous) with a massive 256 channel bus structure.
+MassCore is scalable from 16 to 384 Live I/O (768 simultaneous) with a massive bus structure.
+(For now this is limited in code to a total of 512 at 1FS (256@2FS, 128@4FS, 64@8FS).